Table of Contents

 ATM cards and debit cards may look very similar, but they actually have very distinct functions: ATM cards allow you to withdraw or transfer money from your bank account when you need cash.
-A debit card, however, delivers the same benefits but has more bells and whistles.
-For example, you can use debit cards to pay bills or earn rewards for your spending habits.
-So, although many think debit cards and ATM cards are one and the same, they actually work differently.
+A debit card, however, delivers the same benefits and can also be used to pay bills or earn rewards for your spending habits.

 Understanding how each card works ensures you make the most of your banking services.
-That said, here’s everything you need to know when comparing ATM cards vs. debit cards, including:
+Learn how and when to use each.

 What Is an ATM Card?